 After the pandemic hit, Mandy noticed her home was no longer running at its best.
 She quickly realized that her girls needed a bigger space and, most importantly, one that was organized and functional.
 She redesigned the kids bedroom, and started with the drapes – obviously!

 The six inch pinch-pleated drapery were made in a beautiful pink linen.
 Blackout lining was added to block the street lights for a restful sleep.
-Faux white linen romans were added to finish the look of the windows.
+Faux, cordless white linen shades were added to finish the look of the windows.

 A vintage desk paired with an IKEA school chair makes a perfect spot for virtual school, homework and crafts.
 The patterned rug pulls in the pink from the drapes and lightens the dark floor.